-When moving an IT infrastructure into a cloud platform and remote data centers, a key point is how to set up reliable channels from the client to the data centers.
-Many vendors post online ads claiming that they provide ‘a physical dedicated channel, fiber optics’, ‘an L2 channel’, ‘a VPN’, etc. Let us have a look at what it really means
+When moving IT infrastructure into a cloud platform and remote data centers, it is vital to set up reliable channels that connect the cloud to the client.
+Many vendors post ads claiming that they provide «a physical dedicated channel», «fiber optics», an «L2 channel», a «VPN» etc. Let us have a look at what this really means

-This dedicated channel approach obviously has a disadvantage – if a client moves to another office, there might be connection issues in the new one, and the client might have to switch to another provider.
+This dedicated channel approach has a disadvantage – if a client moves to another office, there might be connection issues in the new one, and the client might have to switch to another provider.

-2. Virtual channels and VPNs (Virtual Private Networks) based on those are very popular and address multiple challenges faced by the clients.
+2. Virtual channels and VPNs (Virtual Private Networks) based on those are very popular and address multiple challenges faced by clients.

-When a company provides "L2 VPN" there is a number of "layer 2, L2" services to choose from:
+When a company provides L2 VPN, there is a number of L2 services to choose from:

 VLAN – the client gets a virtual network between their offices (in reality, the client’s traffic is handled by the provider’s active equipment, which limits the speed);

-3. When an "L3 VPN" is deployed, a client sees a provider’s network as a single router with multiple interfaces.
+3. When an L3 VPN is deployed, the client sees the provider’s network as a single router with multiple interfaces.
 That’s why the client’s local network meets the provider’s network at the L3 of the OSI or TCP/IP network model.

 Public IP addresses for the network joints can be agreed upon with the provider (and can belong either to a client or to a provider).
 The client sets up the IP addresses at their routers on both sides (private ones for the local network and public ones for the provider), and the provider handles the process of routing data packets.
 From the technology prospective, MPLS is used for this solution (see above) along with GRE and IPSec.

 It is important to note that modern network infrastructure is designed in such a way that a client only sees a part of it stipulated in the agreement.
 Dedicated resources (virtual servers, routers, operational data and backup storages) along with operating programs and memory content are completely isolated from other users.
 Multiple physical servers can work simultaneously and consistently for one client, and the latter will see them as one powerful pool of servers.
 It works vice versa, too: one physical server can host multiple virtual machines, and each of those will be like a separate computer with its own operating system for each particular user.
-Also, there are custom solutions available that comply with the applicable client’s requirements towards safe data processing and storage.
+There are also custom solutions available that comply with the applicable client’s requirements towards safe data processing and storage.

 In addition, the configuration of an L3 cloud network can be scaled up to almost any size (which is the way Internet and large data centers are designed).
 Dynamic routing protocols, e.g. OSPF, and others operating in L3 cloud network enable choosing the shortest routes for data packets and sending packets in multiple routes simultaneously to optimize the load and to extend the capacity of the channels.

 In the meantime, a virtual network can be deployed on L2, which is typical for small data centers and legacy (or very specific) clients’ applications.
-In some cases, an ‘L2 over L3’ technology is used to facilitate network compatibility and application operation capacity.
+In some cases, an L2 over L3 technology is used to facilitate network compatibility and application operation capacity.